kemtonmsimango/How-I-Onboarded-85-Cybersecurity-Interns-in-Azure-Using-a-One-Click-Workflow/README.md

 I started by accessing Microsoft Entra ID, which is where I would manage identity, user provisioning, group membership, and password reset settings for the new interns.

-## Step 2: Preparing the CSV template
+## Step 2: Preparing the CSV Template
 <p align="center">
   <img src="/images/02-csv-template.gif" width="550"/>
 </p>